 For further information please visit our research degrees tuition fees page.

-For scholarship opportunities here at Royal Holloway University which you might be eligible to apply for, please see our Doctoral School's website here.
+For scholarship opportunities here at Royal Holloway University which you might be eligible to apply for, please see our fees and funding page here.

 Other support available